mbfoss/neotasks.nvim/docs/expression-grammar.md

 `M.register(name, fn)` and the `neotasks.ExpressionFn` signature (`fn(ctx, …)`)
 are unchanged; a function receives its evaluated arguments positionally.
-There is no "raw-body" flavor — a verbatim string literal covers that need.
+There is no "raw-body" flavor; a verbatim string literal covers that need.

 ## LSP impact